Good to have you along on this post-Christmas day, December 26th.

 Everything you earn is spent.

-It's either spent on investing in a business, which increases product production, or it's spent on immediate consumption, which doesn't.
+It's either spent on investing in a business, which increases production, or it's spent on immediate consumption, which doesn't.

-That's not to say consumption isn't isn't needed, not to say consumption isn't good, but we are on the other side of the pendulum right now where what we need are more savings, and the best way, obviously, to get more savings in our economy is not to discriminate against savings.
+But we are on the other side of the pendulum right now where what we need are more savings.

-And you take a look at what the Democrats are proposing to jumpstart an economy that some say might be slowing, although it's funny, every economic indicator.
+Now, you take a look at what the Democrats are proposing to jumpstart an economy that some say might be slowing, although it's funny, every economic indicator.

-You know, GDP grows 4.9%, surprises economists.
+You know, GDP grows 4.9% surprises economists.

 It always comes back.

-We've had an amazing economic renaissance coming out of the dot com bubble, coming out of 9 11.
+We've had an amazing economic renaissance coming out of the dot-com bubble, coming out of 9-11.

 And remember, it is an absolute, it is an absolute fact.

-I hate to traumatize the liberal left out there, but Bush inherited an economy going down in 2000, the dot com bubble.
+I hate to traumatize the liberal left out there, but Bush inherited an economy going down in 2000, the dot-com bubble.

-If it were not for the tax cuts of 2001, accelerated in 2003, we wouldn't have created.
+If it were not for the tax cuts of 2001, accelerated in 2003, we wouldn't have created, we wouldn't have created the millions of new jobs we have.

-Business spending way up, median household income way up.
+Business spending way up.

 The market, as volatile as it is, way up.